Acupuncture for Fertility Melbourne

 Roughly 15% of couples experience fertility issues when trying to fall pregnant.
 Some couples, such as same sex couples and others, can only fall pregnant with the assistance of IVF or other reproductive technologies.
-Couples may also include other adjunctive options such as acupuncture and/or Chinese herbal medicine for their fertility.
+Couples seeking to become pregnant may also include other adjunctive options such as acupuncture and/or Chinese herbal medicine.

 Fertility and Infertility - The Basics

 Couples find it difficult to conceive naturally and many of those may be directed to fertility specialists and IVF clinics for assistance to fall pregnant.
 30% of the fertility problems reside in the male partner, 30% in the female partner and about 30% in both partners.
 The remaining 10% are considered unknown, often referred to as idiopathic infertility (1).

 A number of lifestyle factors can impede fertility, such as age, which can significantly affect a couples chance of falling pregnant, for men this can present much more subtly as men over 45 can take 5 times longer to conceive than a man in their 20's (2).
 Other lifetsyle impacts on fertility can include obesity, alcohol and smoking.
 There is also some suggestion that caffeine may have an impact (3)

 Acupuncture and Fertility - Research